128technology/docs/docs/config_static_hostname_mapping.md

 exit
 ```

 This single service template of sorts can now be used for every location, however it requires a DNS server at the location to correctly resolve `local.printer.service` to the location-specific address.
-If it not possible to leverage a DNS server to resolve hostnames, the 128T can be used to define a static mapping to achieve the same result.
+If it not possible to leverage a DNS server to resolve hostnames, the SSR can be used to define a static mapping to achieve the same result.

 A mapping of hostname to a list of addresses can be added to the router configuration which in turn adds entries to `/etc/hosts`.
-128T will use these addresses as resolutions for the hostnames as if they were directly added to `/etc/hosts` or returned by dynamic DNS lookup.
-The hostname/address mappings are used for all hostnames within the 128T configuration, not only on service addresses.
+SSR will use these addresses as resolutions for the hostnames as if they were directly added to `/etc/hosts` or returned by dynamic DNS lookup.
+The hostname/address mappings are used for all hostnames within the SSR configuration, not only on service addresses.

 ## Configuration